learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 Classes are the blueprints that define the behavior and information our objects will contain.
 They let us manufacture and instantiate new instances.

-<a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances'>Intro to Classes and Instances</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-intro-to-classes-and-instances'>Classes and Instances</a> on Learn.co and start learning to code for free.</p>